“Every positive value has its price in negative terms.” (Pablo Picasso)

 Discounting is often likened to a potent, dangerous drug.
-Many businesses “give it a try” in response to external pressure.
-The immediate bump in sales gives great pleasure.
-However, the drop that ensues once the deal is retracted is agonising.
-As time goes by, the concessions get deeper and more frequent to satisfy a customer who is increasingly accustomed to—and, frankly, bored with—receiving offers.
-One interesting aspect is that, for the most part, the downward spiral is predictable.
-This begs the questions: Are organisations discounting intelligently?
-Is there a healthier way to entice customers without mortgaging the brand?
+Many businesses “give it a try” heeding to external pressure.
+The immediate bump in sales is rewarding, but the drop that follows stings even more.
+As time goes by, the concessions get deeper and more frequent to satisfy customers who are increasingly habituated to receiving offers.
+One interesting aspect is that this downward spiral is mostly predictable, which begs the questions: Are organizations discounting intelligently?
+Is there a healthier way to entice customers without mortgaging one’s brand?
 This session provides answers and a useful checklist.
-First, we have to understand that “discounting” is not synonymous with “tactics.”
+First, we have to understand that discounting is not synonymous with “tactics.”
 Quite the opposite, the strongest sign of a clever campaign is its ability to serve the broader objectives of the business.
-Second, there are steps that managers can take to ensure that their investments in price cuts are, indeed, investments.
-The overarching goal is to put an end to the all-too-familiar “can’t live with them, can’t live without them” feeling that hounds discounting.
+Second, there are steps that managers can take to ensure that their investments in temporary price concessions are, indeed, investments.
+The overarching goal is to put an end to the familiar “can’t live with it, can’t live without it” feeling associated with discounting.